Just a story I came up with. inspired by my first car and pretty much my first year driving…

 I unhooked my seatbelt and reached for my guitar bag.

-Laughing, she shifted back into park and pulled away from the curb, "Relax, I'm just kidding."
+Laughing, she shifted back into first and pulled away from the curb, "Relax, I'm just kidding."

-"Ha, Ha," I sighed as I buckled my belt.
+"Ha, Ha," I said as I buckled my belt.

 "So, Ryan, are you driving yet?"